victorjonsson/PHP-Markdown-Documentation-Generator/README.md

 ```
 # Generate docs for a certain class
-$ ./vendor/bin/phpdocs-md generate Acme\\NS\\MyClass
+$ ./vendor/bin/phpdoc-md generate Acme\\NS\\MyClass

 # Generate docs for several classes (comma separated)
-$ ./vendor/bin/phpdocs-md generate Acme\\NS\\MyClass,Acme\\OtherNS\\OtherClass
+$ ./vendor/bin/phpdoc-md generate Acme\\NS\\MyClass,Acme\\OtherNS\\OtherClass

 # Generate docs for all classes in a source directory
-$ ./vendor/bin/phpdocs-md generate includes/src
+$ ./vendor/bin/phpdoc-md generate includes/src

 # Generate docs for all classes in a source directory and send output to the file api.md
-$ ./vendor/bin/phpdocs-md generate includes/src > api.md
+$ ./vendor/bin/phpdoc-md generate includes/src > api.md
 ```

 * Note that any class to be documented must be loadable using the autoloader provided by composer. *

 ##### Bootstrapping

-If you are not using the composer autoloader, or if there is something else that needs to be done before your classes can be instantiated, then you may request phpdocs-md to load a php bootstrap file prior to generating the docs
+If you are not using the composer autoloader, or if there is something else that needs to be done before your classes can be instantiated, then you may request phpdoc-md to load a php bootstrap file prior to generating the docs

-`$ ./vendor/bin/phpdocs-md generate --bootstrap=includes/init.php includes/src > api.md`
+`$ ./vendor/bin/phpdoc-md generate --bootstrap=includes/init.php includes/src > api.md`

 ##### Excluding directories

 You can tell the command line tool to ignore certain directories in your class path by using the `--ignore` option.

-`$ ./phpdocs-md generate --ignore=test,examples includes/src > api.md`
+`$ ./phpdoc-md generate --ignore=test,examples includes/src > api.md`